-The bell tower of the cathedral is one of Split’s most recognizable landmarks and is also the best place to admire the city’s beautiful skyline.
-So add the Cathedral of Saint Domnius to your Split itinerary and get ready for a unique experience.
+The cathedral’s bell tower is one of Split’s most recognizable landmarks and the best place to admire the city’s beautiful skyline.
+So add the Cathedral of Saint Domnius to your Split itinerary and prepare for a unique experience.

 See Related: Best Girls Trip Destinations Around the World